-Corporate and Unincorporated Business Franchise Taxes

-Corporate returns for fiscal filers are due and payment of the tax must be made on or before the 15th day of the fourth month following the close of the taxable year, and April 15th using a calendar year.
-Unincorporated business franchise tax returns filed by fiscal year are due and payment of tax must be made on or before the 15th day of the fourth month following the close of the taxable year while a return filed by calendar year is due by April 15th.
+Тах Туре Filing and Payment Dates Alcoholic Beverage Tax The tax is due before the 15th day of each month on the preceding month's sales.
+Cigarette Tax Payment is made by the purchase of stamps that are affixed to the packages of cigarettes.
+Such stamps shall be affixed to each original package of such cigarettes within 72 hours after the receipt of such cigarettes and prior to the sale of such cigarettes unless such cigarettes are exempt from taxation.
+Tobacco Products Excise Tax The return and tax due are due no later than the 21 st calendar day after the end of each calendar quarter.
+A return is required even if no tax is due for the reporting period.
+Estate Tax Returns and tax are due 10 months after the date of death and must include a copy of the federal estate tax return, if any.
+A return is not required to be filed if the gross estate does not exceed \$5,681,760.
+A penalty of 5% per month, but not more than 25% in the aggregate, of the tax due is imposed for the failure to timely file the return or pay the tax.
+Interest is assessed on any tax not paid by the due date at the rate of 10% compounded daily per statute (without regard to any extension).
+Corporate and Unincorporated Business Franchise Taxes Due to the COVID-19 Pandemic corporate returns for fiscal filers are due and payment of the tax must be made on or before the 15th day of the fourth month following the close of tax year 2019, and July 15th using a calendar year.
+Unincorporated business franchise tax returns filed by fiscal year are due and payment of tax must be made on or before the 15th day of the fourth month following the close of the tax year 2019 while a return filed by calendar year is due by July 15th.
 A penalty of 5%, but not more than 25% in the aggregate, is imposed for failure to timely file returns, and a 20% penalty on the portion of an underpayment of taxes if attributable to negligence.
 Interest is imposed for any tax not paid when due at the rate of 10% compounded daily per statute until the tax is paid.

 1/ Effective October 29, 2018, the Office of Tax and Revenue (OTR) requires individuals and businesses to file and pay their District of Columbia tax returns electronically via OTR's tax portal, MyTax.DC.gov for the following tax typed: alcoholic beverage, cigarettes, other tobacco, gross receipts, ballpark fee, personal property, Department of Health Care Finance, and motor vehicle fuel.
+Other tax types filed online include estate tax, sales and use tax, and withholding.